Counseling

 Academic Resource Center (ARC)

 The Academic Resource Center is available to help all DHS students be more successful learners.
 All students are invited to use the ARC and its resources to get on the right path towards academic success.
-The Academic Resource Center offers individual help in all academic subject areas
+The Academic Resource Center offers individual help in Math, Science, Reading, and Writing.
+Students can access support as a walk-in or by scheduling an appointment.

 Individual Help: Help is available from instructional aides.
 Please know that there may not always be a tutor present for every subject during every time of the day as the schedule is dependent upon tutor availability.